Bing Webmaster Tools: Features

 In October 2020, Bing Webmaster Tools integrated Microsoft Clarity, a behavioral analytics platform developed by Microsoft.
 This integration enabled site owners to view user engagement metrics such as heatmaps and session recordings directly within Bing Webmaster Tools.

 In March 2024, Bing Webmaster Tools launched a new IndexNow Insights report.
 The report provides data on which URLs have been submitted using the IndexNow protocol, whether those URLs were successfully indexed, and how quickly search engines respond to those submissions.

+AI Performance report

+In 2026, Bing announced a beta of an AI Performance report in Bing Webmaster Tools, describing it as "an early step toward Generative Engine Optimization (GEO) tooling in Bing Webmaster Tools, helping publishers understand how their content participates in AI-driven experiences."
+The report is focused on citation frequency.

+According to Microsoft, the dashboard provides a consolidated view of how often a site's content is cited across Microsoft Copilot, AI-generated summaries in Bing, and selected partner integrations.
+The report includes metrics for total citations and average cited pages, a timeline showing changes in citation activity over time, grounding queries that indicate the phrases used to retrieve cited content, and page-level citation activity for individual URLs.
+Microsoft also said that some of the query data represents a sample of overall citation activity and may be refined as additional data is processed.